 From the moment they set foot in Canada, refugees and newcomers often have a hard time navigating a new language and looking after their financial well-being while trying to understand the Canadian tax, legal, and banking systems.

-This is a first of its kind worldwide facility in wrap-around supports.
-The58,000-square-feet building includes housing units, a healthcare clinic, classrooms, a Vancity banking kiosk for account-opening, and more within a shared space of other settlement partners and agencies.
-In 2019, we also supported ISSofBC’s second Welcome Centre in Surrey, which provides the same banking services and other second-step services like employment support.
+The 58,000-square-feet building includes housing units, a healthcare clinic, classrooms, a Vancity banking kiosk for account-opening, and more within a shared space of other settlement partners and agencies.

 Beyond the barriers to greater access and use of financial services, refugees and migrants often lack familiarity with the financial and welfare system in Canada.
 Their lack of confidence in language and the banking system often prevents them from understanding the terms and features of some financial products and services.